gctrv/system.lol/README.md

-download it then ope system.lol.exe
+download it then open system.lol.exe also the key is 11111